-Do they have it in stock?
+1. Do they have the car model in stock?

 Some car brands and dealerships advertise having the shiniest, most affordable and feature-packed model only for you to find out that it is either currently not available, or will take a number of months to arrive, or worse, has been replaced by a more expensive variant, that’s in a color you absolutely hate.